112 Years Ago

 “You know what I mean,” Leandros said.
 He hesitated, torn between taking the room’s only chair and sitting on the bed, where Roman had just made himself comfortable.
 In the end, he thought it best for his sanity if he settled for the former.

-Roman watched him closely.
+Roman watched him curiously.
+Not for the first time, Leandros wondered if Roman saw what he fought so desperately to hide.
 “I’m fine, Leandros.
 I’m used to having to defend myself.”

 “You shouldn’t have to be.
 You haven’t done anything wrong.”